SebiAho/APOT/README.md

 While the scene includes some of its own code, this isn't used within the test code itself outside  possible graphical effects).
 The asset  isin`t included with the project due to the storage limits on a GitHub account.

-The folder "Scripts" contains code written specifically for the project.
+The folder "Assets/Scripts" contains code written specifically for the project.
 The folder "Project pictures" contains screenshots from the project and the code.